ngbites/angularbites.com/src/posts/2021-07-02-how-to-organize-nx-modules-with-angular.md

 ### Principle 2: libraries should limit the number of exported entities

 For example, in the case of a state library, only export state-related entities.
-That is, *mostly actions and selectors*, or a Facade service that hides actions and events from the consumer, if you're using one.
+That is *mostly actions and selectors*, or a Facade service that hides actions and events from the consumer if you're using one.

-If you're finding yourself exporting any other entity, such as: a client service, an interface (that is not the state), it's likely that they can be placed in another common library, because chances are, these may be used elsewhere.
+If you're finding yourself exporting any other entity, such as a client service, an interface (that is not the state), they can likely be placed in another common library, because chances are, these may be used elsewhere.

 This suggests your library *may* be containing more than it should.